morerokk/DummyToon/README.md

 # Dummy Toon Shader
 A toon shader for Unity 2019 and up.
 Supports the Forward rendering pipeline.

+**This is the Unity 2018/VRChat branch of the shader.
+Please use the master branch/regular releases if you are on Unity 2019 and up.**

 ## Features
 * Solid toon shading that looks good and consistent in a large variety of different lighting setups
 * Supports baked lighting, realtime lighting, shadows, vertex lights and anything else you can expect a Unity scene to have.